Valuation

 (Dividends Paid ÷ Net Profit) × 100

 Payout ratio shows what percentage of net profit is distributed as dividends.
-A 40% payout ratio means the company pays 40% of profits as dividends and retains 60% for growth.
+A 40% payout means 40% goes to dividends and 60% is retained for growth.

-How to interpret: Mature companies: 30-60% is normal.
-High-growth companies: 0-20% (reinvesting profits).
-Above 100% means the company is paying more in dividends than it earned — not sustainable.
+How to interpret: Mature companies: 30–60% is normal.
+High-growth companies: 0–20%.
+Above 100% means paying more in dividends than earned — not sustainable.

 Dividend Growth